rjcompton2018/team2capstone/README.md

 9/6/2019 - we are currently creating requirements and other initial information about the project.

 9/15/2019 - we have split into groups and are working on our respective areas of the project.

+9/29/2019 - We are in the midst of Sprint 2.
+Most of it is cell phone functionality and features to do with restaurants.